clarkbox/check_multiple/README.md

 Nagios plugin used to execute multiple commands in series.
 It can be configured to fail if one command fails, or only if they all fail.

-example command that will check SSH and ping host:
+Example command that will check SSH and ping host:
 ```
 define command{
 command_name check-host-alive-multiple